Care Level: Easy

 Diet Requirements: In the wild Odessa barbs are omnivores.
 A diet made up of various high quality vegetable based and protein based flake foods, sinking micro pellet foods and bug bites are ideal, in addition to offering frozen foods such as bloodworms, brine shrimp and daphnia.
 Some emphasis should be put on offering ample plant or algal based foods for this species.
 Variety is the spice of life in order to maintain color, immune function and longevity of your fish.
 The red pigmentation of male Rosy barbs may be accentuated further if fed a food with a high concentration of the carotenoid astaxanthin (such as New Life Spectrum Ultra Red pellets).

-Care Requirements: A minimum 55 gallon aquarium is ideal for a group of Odessa barbs.
+Care Requirements: A minimum 20 gallon aquarium is ideal for a small group of Odessa barbs.
 Odessa barbs are one of hardest fish for newcomers, and are therefore listed as a “hardy fish” because they are able to endure the initial break-in cycle of a newly set-up aquarium.
 After the cycle is completed, biweekly water changes are encouraged to keep water parameters favorable (Nitrates < 30 ppm).
 Because we offer only aquacultured Odessa barbs, they have a range of water parameters in which they can adapt to.
 The aquarium does not need to be aquascaped with anything in particular to keep a school of Odessa barbs happy, but a darker substrate, driftwood and other natural-looking arrangements will bring out the beauty of this barb.
 Odessa barbs have been observed to show exceptional coloration in dense live planted aquariums.
 We do not recommend mixing this barb with fish that are timid, slow-moving, or that have decorative fins such as angelfish and guppies.
 In the wild, Odessa barbs have been observed in mixed shoals with Choprae Danio (Danio choprae) and Pearl Danio (D. albolineatus), for example.
 Recommended water conditions, 72-78° F, KH 5-12, pH 6.5-8.5.

-Purchase Size: Small: 3/4” to 1”, Medium: 1” to 1-1/2”
+Purchase Size: Small: 1” or less; Medium: 1-1/4” to 1-1/2”

 Note: Your item may not look identical to the image provided due to variation within species.
 Purchase sizes are approximate.